openflighthpc/flight-control/README.md

 A `Project` must be created for each project you wish to track.
 These can be created by running `rake projects:manage` and following the prompts in the command line.
 This task can also be used to update existing projects.
 Projects should not be deleted, but instead `archived` set to `true` to mark them as inactive.

+Project names must start with a letter, only include lower or uppercase letters, numbers, dashes or underscores, and must end in a letter or number.

 ### Recording instance logs

 To record the latest instance logs, run: